rsksmart/rif-relay/README.md

 |===================================|============================================|
 ```

-You need to copy that summary and save it in some place to retrieve it later.
+You'll need to save this summary for later use.

 ### On Testnet

-Use `truffle` for deploying contracts.
+We'll use `truffle` for deploying contracts.

 `npx truffle migrate --network rsktestnet` (disclaimer: to use testnet, you should have an unlocked account with funds or configure it in `truffle.js`).

-We have already deployed these contracts on Testnet.
-See [here](#testnet-contracts)
+These contracts have been deployed on Testnet.
+See [here](#testnet-contracts) for their addresses.

 ## Run the Relay Server
-Now you need to start the relay server, to do so you need to configure a
-json config file located at `<PROJECT_ROOT>/jsrelay/config/relay-config.json` that has this structure:
+Now you need to start the relay server, to do so you need to configure the json config file located at `<PROJECT_ROOT>/jsrelay/config/relay-config.json` which has this structure:

 ```
 {